DUCO2020/DUCO/README.md

 * Up to 3 tools mounting platform.
 * Ink loaded pen based fabrication with good line quality
 * Highly user extensible.
 User can explore any tools, inks and drawing substrates
-* autonomous robotic system with pen switch, pen pressure function enabled
+* Autonomous robotic system with pen switch, pen pressure function enabled
+* Enough spare GPIOs.
+User can develop new functions since only a few pins are occupied

 ## What we offer here